Lindesnes: Coat of arms

-The coat of arms was granted on 25 April 1986.
-The official blazon is "Azure a lighthouse issuant argent" (I blått et oppvoksende sølv fyrtårn).
+The original coat of arms was granted on 25 April 1986 and it was in use until 1 January 2020 when the municipality was enlarged and a new coat of arms was adopted.
+The official blazon was "Azure a lighthouse issuant argent" (I blått et oppvoksende sølv fyrtårn).
 This means the arms have a blue field (background) and the charge is the top of a lighthouse.
 The lighthouse has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The lighthouse represents the local Lindesnes Lighthouse, the oldest lighthouse in Norway.
 It was built in 1655 on the Lindesnes peninsula.
 The arms were designed by Truls Nygaard who based it after a design by Rolf Dybvig.
+The municipal flag had the same design as the coat of arms.

-On 1 January 2020, the municipality was enlarged and on that date, the coat of arms was updated to a slightly different design and the addition of a mural crown above the escutcheon to represent the fact that the municipality now includes the town of Mandal.
+The new coat of arms was granted on 1 January 2020 and it was a slightly more modern take on the old arms.
+The blazon is "Azure, a lighthouse issuant and a crest a mural crown argent" (På blågrønn bakgrunn, et hvitt fyrtårn med murkrone).
+This means the arms have a blue field (background) and the charge is a lighthouse with a crown above the shield.
+The charge has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
+The new arms have a slightly different design and the addition of a mural crown above the escutcheon to represent the fact that the municipality now includes the town of Mandal.
 The color was also changed to a more teal blue.